OjasPhadake/ID2090/README.md

 # ID2090

-## This repo contains the assignments and the solution codes of the course ID2090 taken during the Jan-May '23 semester under Prof.Gandham Phanikumar
+## This repo contains the assignments and the solution codes of the course ID2090 taken during the Jan-May '23 semester under Prof. Gandham Phanikumar

 ### Course contents: